Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ### Additional documentation

-For more extensive documentation on Azure Cognitive Services Form Recognizer, see the [Form Recognizer documentation][api_reference_doc] on docs.microsoft.com.
+For more extensive documentation on Azure Cognitive Services Form Recognizer, see the [Form Recognizer documentation][api_reference_doc].

 ## Contributing